d2l-ai/d2l-en/chapter_introduction/intro.md

 not be using machine learning*.

-Fortunately—for the growing community of ML scientists—many problems in automation don't bend so easily to human ingenuity.
+Fortunately—for the growing community of ML scientists—many problems in automation do not bend so easily to human ingenuity.
 Imagine huddling around the whiteboard with the smartest minds you know, but this time you are tackling any of the following problems: